spokestack/spokestack.io/content/docs/React Native/getting-started.md

 // initialize the Spokestack pipeline.
 //
-// Spokestack configuration has five top-level keys: 'input', 'stages', and 'properties' for the speech pipeline, 'tts' for text to speech, and 'nlu' for natural language recognition.
+// Spokestack configuration has four top-level keys: 'properties' for general Spokestack usage, 'pipeline' for the speech pipeline, 'tts' for text to speech, and 'nlu' for natural language understanding.
 Keys for asr, tts, and nlu may be omitted if your app does not require them.
 // This example configures a voice-triggered speech recongnizer
 // For additional examples, see https://github.com/spokestack/spokestack-android#configuration
 Spokestack.initialize({
-  input: 'io.spokestack.spokestack.android.MicrophoneInput', // provides audio input into the pipeline
-  stages: [
-    'io.spokestack.spokestack.webrtc.VoiceActivityDetector', // voice activity detection
-    'io.spokestack.spokestack.webrtc.VoiceActivityTrigger', // voice activity detection triggers speech recognition 'io.spokestack.spokestack.ActivationTimeout', // speech recognition times out after a configurable interval when voice is no longer detected
-    'io.spokestack.spokestack.android.AndroidSpeechRecognizer' // one of the four supported speech recognition services
-    // 'io.spokestack.spokestack.microsoft.AzureSpeechRecognizer'
-    // 'io.spokestack.spokestack.google.GoogleSpeechRecognizer'
-    // 'io.spokestack.spokestack.asr.SpokestackCloudRecognizer'
-  ],
   properties: {
-    locale: 'en-US',
-    'agc-compression-gain-db': 15,
+    'spokestack-id': 'f0bc990c-e9db-4a0c-a2b1-6a6395a3d97e', // your Spokestack API ID 'spokestack-secret':
+      '5BD5483F573D691A15CFA493C1782F451D4BD666E39A9E7B2EBE287E6A72C6B6' // your Spokestack API secret
     'trace-level': Spokestack.TraceLevel.DEBUG // configurable logging level
   },
-  tts: {
+  pipeline: {
-    ttsServiceClass: 'io.spokestack.spokestack.tts.SpokestackTTSService',
-    // TTS API account properties.
-Only set these if you have a Spokestack account.
-    'spokestack-id': 'f0bc990c-e9db-4a0c-a2b1-6a6395a3d97e', // your Spokestack API ID 'spokestack-secret':
-      '5BD5483F573D691A15CFA493C1782F451D4BD666E39A9E7B2EBE287E6A72C6B6' // your Spokestack API secret
+    'profile': Spokestack.PipelineProfile.VAD_NATIVE_ASR
   },
   nlu: {
     // NLU settings.
 Only set these if you are calling `Spokestack.classify`.